Phillips House – Exterior

 Review permissions before publication

 The Move to Chestnut Street

 After Elizabeth died in 1814 and the youngest daughter Sarah died unmarried and childless in 1819, Captain West inherited one third of the estate, which equaled four rooms of the house.
 In 1820 he had those rooms removed from the Danvers house and moved to Salem, using teams of oxen and logs.
 These rooms make up the front four rooms of the present house.
 West added a connecting hallway, a third floor, and a kitchen wing in the rear.
-The West family lived in the home until 1836.
+The Wests’ son, Nathaniel West, Jr. and his family lived in the home until 1836.

 A Boarding House and School

 The West family continued to own the house through the early nineteenth century.
 By 1836 Malvina Tabitha Ward and her daughter took up residence to run a genteel boarding house and school.
 In 1863 Nathaniel West’s trustees sold the house to Mrs. Ward for $6,000, which began a long line of female owners of 34 Chestnut Street.
 In 1875 Sophia Ward, possibly the granddaughter of Malvina Ward, sold the house to Annie B. Webb, wife of William G. Webb, for $15,000.
 Annie Webb was a founding member of one of Salem’s philanthropic sewing circles, “The Cheerful Workers.”